thomasvt/Box2DNet/README.md

 shapeDef.userData = _handle;
 ```

-After this, when Box2D passes the IntPtr back to you somewhere, you can get the corresponding .NET game object back like this:
+After this, when Box2D passes the `IntPtr` back to you somewhere, you can get hold of the corresponding .NET object like this:

 ``` C#
 var userDataIntPtr = B2Api.b2Shape_GetUserData(@event.shapeIdA);
 var ball = NativeHandle<Ball>.GetObjectFromIntPtr(userDataIntPtr);
 ```

-Note that you must keep the NativeHandle alive as long as you need native Box2D to keep hold of the pointer to it.
+Note that you must keep the `NativeHandle` alive as long as you want the `IntPtr` held by native Box2D to remain valid.
-When you're fully done with it, eg. when the game object is removed from your game, you must not forget to free it:
+When you're fully done with it, eg. when the game object is removed from your game, you must not forget to free it, like this:

 ``` C#
 NativeHandle.Free(_handle);
 ```

-### Multi-threading support
+## Multi-threading support

 Box2dNet comes with .NET integration for the new multi-threaded task system that Box2D uses.